 Investment and Development focus on commercial and housing development, development management, best use of our own property and assets and the delivery of our £450m capital programme.
 It ensures that there is clear accountability for how we all work together to deliver the council's key priority - creating a working city.

 Resources includes the services which enable and support the whole council including HR, IT, finance (including revenues and benefits), legal services, audit and insurance and business management.
 These support services have been brought together to help deliver a fit for purpose council whilst remaining a large employer of choice.

 Ewen Weir - Director of Wellbeing, Care and Learning

-Wellbeing, Care and Learning brings together adult and children's social care and leads on our health responsibilities with focus on tackling inequalities and supporting vulnerable people through all stages of their lives.
+Wellbeing, Care and Learning brings together adult and children's social care, education, and leads on our health responsibilities with focus on tackling inequalities and supporting vulnerable people through all stages of their lives.
 There is a greater focus on prevention across the whole life course.